usdot-fhwa-stol/carma-platform/Contributing.md

 #### Make Changes Locally
 **Do the work, write good commit messages.**
+* Open up the project in your favorite text editor, select the file you want to contribute to, and make your changes.
+* Commit your changes using a descriptive commit message.
 * When you have finished making your changes, you'll need to push up your changes to a topic branch in your fork of the repository.
+Read the article ["Committing and reviewing changes to your project"](https://help.github.com/desktop/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/) on GitHub.
-* With them all committed, push them:
-* This pushes everything in that branch up.
+* With them all committed, push them, this pushes everything in that branch up.

 ### Submitting Changes
 * A Pull Request is the way to notify the project maintainers that you have some work that they should review and add to the project.